TrossenRobotics/dobot_cr_cobots_docs/_sources/dobotscstudio/toolconfig_settings/endeffector.rst

 1. Click **Install** on the EndEffector page, select ``DH.zip``, then click **Open** to install the DH plugin.

-..
-TODO get better screenshot here, not in chinese

 .. image:: _images/installdhplugin.png
     :align: center